MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

         cd /home/deployr-user/deployr/8.0.5/deployr/tools/
         sudo ./adminUtility.sh

-2. From the main menu, enter `2` to stop the server.
+2. From the main menu of the utility, choose the option to stop the server.

 3. Stop the server and exit the utility.